flooded houses

 Comment period: April 17 – May 5, 2025

-On or about May 6, 2025, Volusia County requested HUD’s release of funds to support the Multi-Family Housing Bristol Manor project—an 80-unit, age-restricted affordable housing development in Orange City.
-The County has determined the project poses no significant environmental impact.
+On or about May 6, 2025, Volusia County requested HUD’s release of funds to support the Multi-Family Housing Bristol Manor project—an affordable housing development in Orange City.

 View here